C. J. de Mooi: Personal life

-According to De Mooi, he adopted his new name whilst modelling and is quoted as saying "I no longer wanted to be associated with my family".
-De Mooi translates from Dutch to mean "the beautiful"; it is not an uncommon Dutch family name.
-He currently resides in Wales with his civil partner Andrew Doran.
+De Mooi is gay.
+He resides in Wales with his civil partner Andrew Doran.
 De Mooi is teetotal and a vegetarian of over three decades; in April 2018 he announced on Twitter he was going vegan.

-He has been living with HIV since the late 1980s.
+De Mooi has been living with HIV since the late 1980s.
 In April 2019, De Mooi posted on Twitter about his health and about his financial and professional problems and a GoFundMe campaign was launched, saying he is "bankrupt, extremely ill and in imminent danger of losing his house."
+He also claimed that he was "dying from AIDS" and didn't expect to live long.

-De Mooi is highly-active on Twitter, and regularly updates both his personal and professional accounts, as well as CJ's Happy Place, an alternative profile that aims to spread positivity based on the belief that "we all need a happy place to smile".
+De Mooi is highly active on Twitter, and regularly updates both his personal and professional accounts, as well as CJ's Happy Place, an alternative profile that aims to spread positivity based on the belief that "we all need a happy place to smile".

+In 2015, De Mooi accused TV Show Strictly Come Dancing of rejecting him as a contestant in favour of Jeremy Vine, due to De Mooi wanting a same-sex dance partner.
+BBC released a statement saying that "Strictly is a family show and we have chosen the traditional format of mixed-sex couples."
+As of 2019, Strictly Come Dancing did begin to use same-sex dance partners.

 Arrest

+De Mooi stated in his autobiography that in 1988 he punched a man who was attempting to mug him and shoved him into a canal in Amsterdam.
+He said: "I fully suspect I killed him.
+I've no idea what happened to him."

-On 21 September 2016, De Mooi was arrested at Heathrow Airport in connection with claims, made in his autobiography, that in 1988 he had punched a drug-addicted mugger and thrown him into a canal in Amsterdam.
-De Mooi was detained under a European Arrest Warrant issued in the Netherlands.
-A judge at Westminster Magistrates' Court declined the extradition request on technical grounds, on 24 October 2016, saying that no UK arrest warrant had been issued.
+On 21 September 2016, De Mooi was arrested at Heathrow Airport in connection with the claims, and detained under a European Arrest Warrant issued in the Netherlands.
+A judge at Westminster Magistrates' Court declined the extradition request on technical grounds on 24 October 2016, saying that no UK arrest warrant had been issued.

 In October 2018, De Mooi was declared bankrupt following lengthy legal proceedings in connection with the arrest.